Nandan-unni-zz/Nano/README.md

 ```

-Refer the example app.
+Refer the [example blog app](https://github.com/NandanunniAS/Nano-Blog-App) for folder structure.
 Working on a better documentation